Counseling

 • TF-CBT (children ages 3 – 18) – see below for more information on this type of therapy.

-We are now accepting inquiries for the Palmyra office, as well as adult inquiries at the Leola and Lancaster offices.
+We are now accepting daytime inquiries for children and adults at all locations.
 Please email counselingadmin@cobys.org for more information.

-Unfortunately, we are not taking other new referrals at this time.
+Unfortunately, we are not taking referrals for after school or evening hours at this time.
 Please contact your insurance company for other referral sources.

 COBYS Counseling phone number is 717-661-3548.